Yesterday Gmail turns 15. When Google launched it who thought it would become one of its most successful products to date.

 Google says Smart Compose has saved people from typing “over 1 billion characters each week’.

-Another update is, Gmail has now the ability to schedule message.
+Another update is, Gmail has now the ability to schedule messages.
 Write your email copy as you normally would, then schedule it to the date and time you want your recipients to receive it.

 You can do this by clicking the arrow next to the “Send” button in the compose window.
 It will bring a drop-down menu that lets you schedule an email to be sent at a later time.